Fujifilm XP130 vs Nikon P950

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the P950 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P950 is considerably larger (97 percent) than the Fujifilm XP130.
 Moreover, the P950 is substantially heavier (386 percent) than the XP130.
+It is worth mentioning in this context that the XP130 is splash and dust resistant, while the P950 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 Concerning battery life, the XP130 gets 240 shots out of its NP-45S battery, while the P950 can take 290 images on a single charge of its EN-EL20a power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.